 Timber provides your kitchen with a warm and homely appearance.
 The strengths of this worktop material are that timber is naturally antibacterial, and more affordable than some other popular worktop styles.
 Although wooden worktops are durable, they should not be used for cutting on directly.
 They also require regular maintenance to keep them looking their best.

 Using tiles to top your worktops is a good option if you want something that is easy to install.
 Choose tiles designed for use in the kitchen to ensure they are heat and moisture-resistant.
 Problems associated with tiled worktops are an uneven work surface, and more maintenance than other options- tiles can crack or chip, and grout can be hard to keep clean.
+If you wish to have tiles work in kitchen, then you could look at e-stores such as TilesHub and similar others to find your desired design along with your needed feature!

 Laminate worktops are a great option if you are looking to keep costs low as they are inexpensive and easy to maintain.
 Laminates come in lots of colour options, and are usually stain resistant.
 The cons of choosing laminate are that it isn’t heatproof and once damaged it is difficult to repair.